← All posts

 9. What if you’re chasing the last drop of cache hit rate?

-In production, if you’re squeezing for maximum hit rate, you can re-sort a parallel batch’s results back into block order before writing them to history: correctness is untouched (pairing is by id, remember), while prefix stability improves.
+In production, if you’re squeezing for maximum hit rate, you can re-sort a parallel batch’s results back into block order before writing them to history.
+Correctness is untouched (pairing is by id), while prefix stability improves.
 JollySammy hasn’t had the bandwidth to optimize this part yet.

 10. What if you don’t cap concurrency at all?

 Tools are mostly I/O-bound, so it looks harmless to open a few more.
-But every concurrent Read / WebFetch holds a file handle, a network connection, and result memory; if the model gets excited and fires off 50 Grep calls at once, an uncapped harness will instantly exhaust its file descriptors and produce far more text than the budget allows.
-The default concurrency-cap semaphore keeps tail latency and resource use inside a predictable envelope, while leaving the environment variable as a knob.
+Every concurrent Read / WebFetch holds a file handle, a network connection, and result memory.
+If the model gets excited and fires off 50 Grep calls at once, an uncapped harness will instantly exhaust its file descriptors and produce far more text than the budget allows.
+The default concurrency-cap semaphore keeps tail latency and resource use inside a predictable envelope, and leaves the environment variable as a knob.

 11. What if two parallel tools both want to change the context, and they conflict?

 The orchestrator applies the two ContextModifiers one after another, in emission order, on a single thread.
-There’s no data race — only a deterministic “the later one applied wins over the earlier.”
-If two modifications are genuinely mutually exclusive as a matter of business logic, the right fix is to have the tool declare itself not concurrency-safe, so they never land in the same parallel batch in the first place.
+There’s no data race, only a deterministic the later one applied wins over the earlier.
+If two modifications are genuinely mutually exclusive as a matter of business logic, the tool can declare itself not concurrency-safe, and the two calls never land in the same parallel batch in the first place.

 In summary